 Satellite | Ideal for rural areas, slower with higher latency. |

 To find internet providers near you, start by searching online or using tools on comparison websites that allow you to enter your location.
-Start by searching online using terms like “internet providers near me” or entering your ZIP code on provider websites.
+Start by searching online using terms like “internet providers near me” or by entering your ZIP code on provider websites.

 You can also check with local utility companies, as they may partner with ISPs or offer their internet plans.
 Don't forget to ask neighbors or local businesses about their providers and service quality.